 - 2.1 Notices to competitors will be posted on the Official Regatta Notice Board located outside the lower level of the FBYC Clubhouse, known as Fannie's House, on the Jackson Creek side, the Regatta Network event page and/or to the FBYC website event page at www.fbyc.net/events/. - 2.2 Changes to Sailing Instructions will be posted not later than 0830 on the effective day, except that any change in the schedule of races will be posted not later than 1800 on the preceding day. - 2.3 When a change to these sailing instructions has been posted (see above), code flag "L" will be displayed either on the Committee Boat or on the flag pole located near the center dock on Jackson Creek. - 2.4 Changes to a sailing instruction may be made on the water by the Race Committee hoisting code flag "L", having vessels come within hail, and then communicating the change orally by VHF radio. - 2.5 When flag Y is displayed ashore, Rule 40 applies at all times while afloat.
 This changes the Part 4 preamble. - 2.6 The display of code flag "AP" made ashore accompanied by two sound signals means the start of racing is postponed.
 The lowering of flag "AP" ashore accompanied by one sound means the Warning Signal for the next race shall be made in not less than 75 minutes.
-This changes Race Signal "AP". - 2.7 The display of code flag "B" made ashore means that the Protest Time is underway.
+This changes Race Signal "AP". - 2.7 As a courtesy only, the display of code flag "B" may be made on the Signal Boat to indicate that the Protest Time is underway.
+This modifies RRS 62.